-Sofie Hagen, who is rather overweight herself, even labelled Cancer Research, a company who are literally working to save people’s lives every singe day, as ‘filthy’ and told them ‘thanks for making the world shittier’.
+Sofie Hagen, who is rather overweight herself, even labelled Cancer Research, a company who are literally working to save people’s lives every single day, as ‘filthy’ and told them ‘thanks for making the world shittier’.

 Yes, you heard that right, Cancer Research, a company, I stress again, who are actually working to save people’s lives and to help people in their recovery from cancer every single day, are having accusations of hate and filthiness hurled at them.

-Sofie Hagen has been calling for the poster to be completely removed from our streets whilst also arguing that such content should not be available to the pubic, she also gave a link for Macmillan Cancer Charity, stressing that they have never ‘fat shamed’.
+Sofie Hagen has been calling for the poster to be completely removed from our streets whilst also arguing that such content should not be available to the public, she also gave a link for Macmillan Cancer Charity, stressing that they have never ‘fat shamed’.

 Despite the anger, there were plenty of people who stood behind cancer research and defended the poster, maybe they had experienced cancer in their family, themselves or amongst their friends, and did not appreciate the idea of the charity being abused over twitter.

-Many people also stressed that Cancer Research were not trying to make anyone feel bad, but to spread the message that obesity and cancer are linked, maybe, there will be people that see the poster and work to make a positive lifestyle change for themselves and their loved ones.
+Many people also stressed that Cancer Research was not trying to make anyone feel bad, but to spread the message that obesity and cancer are linked, maybe, there will be people that see the poster and work to make a positive lifestyle change for themselves and their loved ones.

 Awareness is certainly needed after Cancer Research found that only 15% of the UK population knew that there is a direct link between being clinically overweight and falling ill to cancer and other related diseases such as type 2 diabetes, gout and heart conditions.

-Cancer Research aren’t the only ones who have been accused of fat shaming by simply stating facts, Lush, cosmetics and natural bath company, were accused of ‘fat shaming’ last year, when their campaign ‘What the Health’, a movement to encourage healthy eating and overall good mental health and happiness, stated a few obesity facts and put them up on instagram.
+Cancer Research aren’t the only ones who have been accused of fat shaming by simply stating facts, Lush, cosmetics and natural bath company, were accused of ‘fat shaming’ last year, when their campaign ‘What the Health’, a movement to encourage healthy eating and overall good mental health and happiness, stated a few obesity facts and put them up on Instagram.

-Writer, Amy Jones, wrote in to Lush expressing anger and insult taken by the campaign; ‘‘Fat people are going to die and it’s their own lazy fault’.
+Writer, Amy Jones, wrote into Lush expressing anger and insult taken by the campaign; ‘‘Fat people are going to die and it’s their own lazy fault’.
 Wonderful.
 Cheers, Lush” wrote Jones.
 “We don’t need a company which proudly declares in their Twitter header that ‘All are welcome.
 Always’ to qualify that with a ‘But if you are fat, we are going to make you feel bad about it.’

 Once again, it seems the issue has been missed, Lush promoted all areas of an unhealthy lifestyle, linked it to disease and then gave positive actions to work against it.

-The film focused on ‘chronic diseases’ such as high cholesterol, diabetes and heart disease, before looking into the reasons behind them such a smoking, alcohol and obesity.
+The film focused on ‘chronic diseases’ such as high cholesterol, diabetes, and heart disease, before looking into the reasons behind them such a smoking, alcohol and obesity.

-The facts stated, such as ‘70 per cent of deaths and morbidity are largely lifestyle related and preventable‘, are completely true and do ring home to the vast majority of hospitalisations up and down the country for people with weight related ailments.
+The facts stated, such as ’70 percent of deaths and morbidity are largely lifestyle related and preventable’, are completely true and do ring home to the vast majority of hospitalisations up and down the country for people with weight-related ailments.

 The government have even been advised to cut the fat in take away food by 20%, there are debates as to whether fast food adverts should be shown before nine and there are even new meal plans being issued by the government in order to help Britain get healthy again.